BennyZhang-Codes/DataStitching/README.md

 # HighOrderMRI.jl

 This is a Julia toolbox for MR simulation and reconstruction that can incorporate dynamic field changes associated with the gradients throughout the sequence.
-This is an extension of [KomaMRI.jl](https://github.com/JuliaHealth/KomaMRI.jl) (a Julia package for highly efficient MR simulations) and [MRIReco.jl] (https://github.com/MagneticResonanceImaging/MRIReco.jl)(a Julia package for MRI reconstruction).
+This is an extension of [KomaMRI.jl](https://github.com/JuliaHealth/KomaMRI.jl) (a Julia package for highly efficient MR simulations) and [MRIReco.jl](https://github.com/MagneticResonanceImaging/MRIReco.jl) (a Julia package for MRI reconstruction).

 For MRI image reconstruction with field dynamics, we have built an extended signal encoding operator `HighOrderOp` to construct the signal equation. `HighOrderOp` inherits from `AbstractLinearOperator` in [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl).
 Then, image reconstruction problem can be solved using algorithms from [RegularizedLeastSquares.jl](https://github.com/JuliaImageRecon/RegularizedLeastSquares.jl).